 - Separate the broth from the boiled yellow peas for further use

-- In the meantime, remove the skin of the potatoes and cut into small cubes.
+- In the meantime, remove the skin of the potatoes and cut them into small cubes.

 - Cut Coconut into small strips.

-- Heat remaining Oil in a pan and fry potatoes until those turn golden brown in color.
+- Heat the remaining Oil in a pan and fry potatoes until they turn golden brown in color.

 - Drain the fried Potatoes from the Oil.

-- Now fry coconut strips in the remaining oil till those turn brown and emits the nutty aroma and after that drain from the oil.
+- Now fry coconut strips in the remaining oil till they turn brown and emit a nutty aroma and after that drain from the oil.

 - Add Bay leaf, Cumin seeds, Cinnamon, Cloves, Green Cardamom, dry red chili, and Asafetida to temper the oil.